GST full form: Transforming Indirect Taxation in India

 GST Compliance and Technology

-The introduction of GST has transformed tax administration and compliance processes, using digital infrastructure to streamline various aspects of the tax system.
+The introduction of Goods and Services Tax (GST Full Form) has transformed tax administration and compliance processes, using digital infrastructure to streamline various aspects of the tax system.
 Technology has empowered tax authorities to monitor compliance, curb tax evasion, and enforce tax laws more efficiently.
 Technology is used for everything from GST Registration and Filing to E-Invoicing and E-Way Bill Generation.

 Challenges and Future Outlook of GST